academiaonline/openshift/install/VPC-External.md

 First follow these instructions:
 * [Initial setup](initial.md)

-In case you want to install your cluster in an already existing VPC then you will need to add the subnet IDs to the platform.aws.subnets field:
+In case you want to install your cluster in an already existing VPC then you will need to add the subnet IDs to the platform.aws.subnets field in the install-config.yaml previously generated:
 ```bash
 platform:
   aws: